glotzerlab/signac/doc/installation.rst

 Source Code Installation
 ========================

-Alternatively you can clone the `git repository <https://github.com/glotzerlab/signac>`_ and pip install it directly, or install directly from git.
+Alternatively you can clone the `git repository <https://github.com/glotzerlab/signac>`_ and pip install it directly (Option 1), or install directly from git (Option 2).

 .. code:: bash